bgy4cx/Weight_for_weight/notes.md

 ### Guardinas

-- Input string.🔴💿
+- Input string.🔴💿🟢💿♻️💿✅🍅
-- It is possible that input has more than a unique whitespace between two consecutive numbers.🔴💿
+- It is possible that input has more than a unique whitespace between two consecutive numbers.🔴💿🟢💿♻️💿✅🍅
-- Output string.🔴💿
+- Output string.🔴💿🟢💿♻️💿✅🍅

 ### Process

-- The new numbers should be created from the sum of the digits.🔴💿
+- The new numbers should be created from the sum of the digits.🔴💿🟢💿♻️💿✅🍅🍅🍅
-- In case some vaule we have to use the alphabetical order.🔴💿
+- In case some vaule we have to use the alphabetical order.🔴💿🟢💿♻️💿✅🍅🍅🍅